 Implementation notes: A remote target shall return an empty string for an unrecognized breakpoint or watchpoint packet type.
-A remote target shall support either both or neither of a given Ztype... and ztype... packet pair.
+A remote target shall support either both or neither of a given 'Ztype...' and 'ztype...' packet pair.
 To avoid potential problems with duplicate packets, the operations should be implemented in an idempotent way.

-z0, addr, length - remove memory breakpoint (draft)

-Z0, addr, length - insert memory breakpoint (draft)
+'z0, addr, length'

+'Z0, addr, length'

-Insert (Z0) or remove (z0) a memory breakpoint at address addr of size length.
+Insert ('20') or remove ('20') a memory breakpoint at address addr of size length.

 A memory breakpoint is implemented by replacing the instruction at addr with a software breakpoint or trap instruction.
 The length is used by targets that indicates the size of the breakpoint (in bytes) that should be inserted (e.g., the ARM and MIPS can insert either a 2 or 4 byte breakpoint).